 Recent publicity has resulted in a spike in the number of people trying to learn about the Freedom Center of Missouri and the work that we do.
 If you’re one of the folks just now hearing about our work, we’re glad you’re checking out our website.
-The “About Us” section will give a general overview of our mission, our staff, and our Board of Directors, but in this post we wanted to highlight several of the successes we’ve seen over the past seven years.
+The “About Us” section will give a general overview of our mission, our staff, and our Board of Directors, but in this post we wanted to highlight several of the successes we’ve seen over the years.

 Dave Roland, our director of litigation, has won several important, precedent-setting victories in court, such as: